cbrodriguez01/ecbayesbinmix/README.md

   *  The zip file "Output example run" contains DETAILED output (see Notion under  BayesBinMix/Output).
 I also saved the R environment from this as acs10_Kmax20.rds.
 This RDS file contains the output you will see on the function description while the other folder contains more detailed information.

   *  CENSUSBinPrep.R: Script used to convert data to binary variables
-  *  censusdata.RData: Original census data
+  *  censusdata_Updated.RData: Original census data updated as of 1/23/24.
+I added a few more variables; for documentation see notion page
   *  censusdata_bin.rds: Census data in binary form.
 This contains a named list for each dataset.